boltKrank/tanzu-terraform/README.md

 Validate the .tf files:
 `terraform validate`

-Run Terraform provision:
+Run Terraform provision (adding --auto-approve will skip the yes/no prompt):
 `terraform apply`

-Pull down provistion:
+Pull down provistion (adding --auto-approve will skip the yes/no prompt):
 `terraform destroy`

 Check current status: